chative/chative-desktop-ng/README.md

 # Chative Desktop

-Chative Desktop is an Electron application that links with Chative mobile app.
+Chative Desktop is an Electron application that links with Chative iOS.

-Support macOS and Ubuntu.

 ## Install